fabian-sp/fabian-sp.github.io/_pages/about.md

 News
 ======
 * My Python package `GGLasso` contains implementations for solving the Group and Fused Graphical Lasso problems.
-Have a look at the package [here](https://github.com/fabian-sp/GGLasso).
+Have a look at the package on [Github](https://github.com/fabian-sp/GGLasso).